Tristan-Eye9/PG-takehome/README.md

     ```
     dotnet run
     ```
+    5. IMPORTANT NOTE: Due to limitations of the free alphavantage API, the current implementation calls the API using the `compact` path parameter.
+For accurate usage, change line 39 of `dotNet_implementation/Program.cs` to `var outputSize = "full";`
-    5. The API will start locally (default: http://localhost:5251).
+    6. The API will start locally (default: http://localhost:5251).

     ### Example Request
     ```